-The below link has about 80 Point and Shoot Infographics.
+The below link has about 80 Point and Shoot Cameras Infographics.
 Check it Out!

 See more: Introduction to Lightroom

 Compact Cameras / Point and Shoot camera is basically a basic SLR level camera for passionate non-professional photographers.
 It has simple functions compared to professional cameras.
-Most of such SLR camera has autofocus feature.
-Which automatically sets the exposure, aperture and shutter speed.
+Most such SLR camera has an autofocus feature.
+Which automatically sets the exposure, aperture, and shutter speed.
 It is usually used for taking snapshots in various functions, events, etc.

-There are lots of companies that are selling such a high-quality point and shoot cameras nowadays.
-You can also buy such a camera from buy and sell websites and pages too.
-Many people are selling their old cameras which you can use again with just a small little touch on it.
+There are lots of companies that are selling such high-quality point-and-shoot cameras nowadays.
+You can also buy such a camera from buy-and-sell websites and pages too.
+Many people are selling their old cameras, which you can use again with just a small little touch on it.

-I have compiled a list of these guidelines for helping you to decide which point and shoot camera to buy.
-Without taking more time to let’s start.
+I have compiled a list of these guidelines to help you to decide which point-and-shoot camera to buy.
+Without taking more time, so let’s start.

 See more: Smartphone Photography Courses